 Botanea is a 100% herbal hair colour and a great option for anyone colouring their hair for the first time.
 Three herbal ingredients – Cassia, Henna & Indigo, when mixed with hot water, create an infinite palette of natural shades, tailored to each person.

 First time colour: how to care for coloured hair

 Coloured your hair for the first time?
 You will need to know the best ways to ensure it stays glossy, voluminous, and the colour you intended it to be!

 Whether you have lightened your hair or gone for a darker, richer shade of brunette, a classic concern post-colouring is the development of unwanted brassy or reddish undertones.
-The good news is that you do not have to go back to the hair salon to prevent, or even correct them.

 Ensure your first time colour looks its best and healthiest with the right colour and haircare from L’Oréal Professionnel!